1970 1000 km of Nürburgring: Race

-At the start Rodriguez went ahead and Siffert, the pole sitter, was also overtaken by Giunti's Ferrari.
-This allowed Rodriguez to get a good lead.
-At the second lap Siffert, who had a hard time getting around Giunti and even waved his fist at him, managed to overtake him and endeavoured to regain first place.
-He was faster at the Ring and eroded Rodriguez's lead by about 1,5 seconds per lap.
-At lap 8 Siffert went ahead, but Rodriguez answered back with a best lap (new prototype record).
-Siffert managed to gain about 8 seconds on Rodriguez, before the pit stops.
-When pitstops came around, Rodriguez handed off his car to Kinnunen and Siffert to Redman; but the Siffert-Redman car was delayed and went back to second place.
+After the start Rodriguez went ahead and Siffert, the pole sitter, was also overtaken by Giunti's powerful Ferrari on the back straight.
+This allowed Rodriguez to get a good lead as Siffert could not pass in the tight sections and even waved his fist at Giunti which could not complete the 3rd lap due to fuel injection problems.
+Thus neither Merzario nor Ickx could take over.

+Siffert was fast at the Ring and eroded Rodriguez's lead by about 1.5 seconds per lap.
+At lap 8 Siffert went ahead, but Rodriguez answered back with a best lap (new prototype record 7:50.4 174.758 kph).
+Anyway, Siffert managed to gain about 8 seconds on Rodriguez, before the pit stops which, on this long track, had to be made in the same lap.
+Rodriguez handed off his car to Kinnunen and Siffert to Redman; but the Siffert-Redman car did not restart, was delayed and went back to second place.
 Redman went after Kinnunen and in two laps was poised to overtake him; under pressure Kinnunen, who had been affected by his friend Hans Laine's death the day before, crashed his 908/03 after going over a jump at the 14 kilometer mark (near the Karrusell), flipping in the air and Redman went right underneath his crashing teammate.
-This put the Siffert/Redman car into the lead, but by the end of the 22nd lap, Redman brought his 908/03 due to faltering oil pressure.
-The engine then failed due to lack of oil, and the Elford/Ahrens Jr. 908/03 took the lead, ran without a hitch and went on to win the race; followed by the other 908/03 of Herrmann/Attwood and the remaining works Ferrari of Surtees/Vaccarella.
+This put the Siffert/Redman car into the lead, but by the end of the 22nd lap, Redman brought his 908/03 in due to faltering oil pressure.
+The engine then failed due to lack of oil, and the Elford/Ahrens 908/03 took the lead, ran without a hitch and went on to win the race; followed by the other Salzburg 908/03 with soon to be Le Mans winners Herrmann/Attwood, and one lap behind, the remaining works Ferrari of Surtees/Vaccarella which had problems with steering.
+Another lap down was the Filipinetti 512S on 4th, followed by no less than five older private Porsches, among them two Martini 908/02s and the 907 that won the P 2.0 class.
 The one competitive works Alfa Romeo of Rolf Stommelen/Piers Courage went out after 11 laps with a broken shock absorber.
+The lone 917K did not last long, either.